cronical/budget_dance/docs/sheets/invest_actl.md

 1. The Moneydance performance reports.
 The Moneydance Investment Performance report are `data/invest-p/YYYY.tsv`.
 There is one for each actual year.
 1. The Moneydance balance reports, which are `data/acct-bals/YYYY.tsv`.
 1. The accounts table to get the master list of investments
-1. The invest_iande_work table to get the interest received from any loans
+1. The invest_iande_values table to get the interest received from any loans